ziriraha/snieves-donana-benchmark/dataset/README.md

 ## CSVs
 In the releases section of the repository are all the csvs of the project:
 - `raw`: all the images provided.
+- `full`: all the images with datetime information.
-- `full`: only the images from the species we are interested in.
-Also contains date and time information of the image.
-Discards non existant image paths too.
+- `full-interested`: Only the images we are interested in.
 - `clean`: images taken in the same minute are all discarded but one.
 The goal is to remove duplicate images.
 - `train`, `val`, `test`: splits for the training dataset.